boginw/P5/report/4 Iteration 3/Artificial Neural Network.md

 <!-- Here we will explain the dangers of overfitting the model.
 Also, how to ensure that it does not happen. -->

-The concept of overfitting in machine learning is that the model is really good at classifying data based on the training set, but when the model is then to classify based on the test examples, the model was not trained on, the model performs poorly and cannot classify the data correctly.
+The concept of overfitting in machine learning is that the model is really good at classifying data based on the training set, but when the model is then to classify based on data that was not part of the test data, the model performs poorly and cannot classify the data correctly.
-Overfitting basically means that the model is unable to generalize well.
+Overfitting occurs when the model is unable to generalize, and instead focuses on too concrete data in the training data.
-This means that whatever features the model was trained on, it would only correctly classify those since data that slightly deviate from the training set are not correctly classified.
+This means that whatever features the model was trained on, it would only correctly classify those, since data that slightly deviate from the training set are not correctly classified.

 A possible way to reduce the effect of overfitting is to give the model more data to train on.